equinor/ert/docs/rst/manual/introduction/index.rst

 .. math::
    x = x^f + C_{xy}(C_{yy}^{f}+C_{dd})^{-1}(d_j-g(x_j^f)).

-Thus, the update of :math:`x^f`. is a linear and weighted correction, which in the linear case would result in the minimumm variance estimate.
+Thus, the update of :math:`x^f` is a linear and weighted correction, which in the linear case would result in the minimum variance estimate.

 Ensemble Smoother (ES)